sleepyjaree/cdp/source/shared/COVID19.rst

 Recordings
 ----------

 Notice that at times of high network traffic or high demand, these recordings may be temporarily unavailable.
 The university is attempting to address this issue.
+Recordings are made available only to Loyola Students.
+Authentication (using your LUC login credentials) is required.
+These recordings will be removed after the semester is over.
+Downloading of these recordings is not possible.

 * COMP 163 Discrete Structures